onkelbeh/HomeAssistantRepository/README.md

   * Sonoff Basic (not working well with Tasmota)
 * some more HC-SR501 PIR Sensors (via ESPEasy, Tasmota & MQTT)
 * Yamaha RXV (4 devices)
-* SamsungTV (partly _not_ working anymore due to Samsungs newest firmware 'improvements')
+* SamsungTV (partly _not_ working anymore due to Samsungs newest firmware 'improvements', at least i can read it's status for controlling lights & the shutters)
-* Tradfri (4 devices now, can't wait for their shutters, now these are delayed due to software problems, 'til April 2019)
+* Tradfri (4 devices now, can't wait for their shutters, now these are delayed due to software problems, 'til April 2019, ha-ha, they still can't be bought, guess jalousiescout is very happy about it)
 * Sonos (had many, sold most of them, because they destroyed a formerly very cool gui, only two boxes left)
 * Calendar (connected to a locally run ownCloud, OC not in this Repository) (https://owncloud.org/)
 * Kodi on Raspberry (3, all with OSMC) (https://osmc.tv/download/)
 * Enigma2 on Dreambox (2 left) (http://wiki.blue-panel.com/index.php/Enigma2)
 * Hyperion with APA102 (very cool stuff) (https://hyperion-project.org/)
 * EQ3-Max! (i accendently bought some, so i have to use them until they die, 8 devices and a cube)
-* Axis Camera (1, more to come)
+* Axis Camera (1, a few more to come sometimes)
 * yr.no weather (best reliable forecast you can get for low money) (https://www.yr.no/)

 I have **no** Google, Amazon or Apple involved in my privacy (at least in this case) and I am not planning to let them in.

 * Tried to get all Python installed systemwide under Gentoo's package management and keeping `/etc/homeassistant/deps` as small as possible.
 * Be aware that all dependent libraries could be marked as stable here as soon as they compile.
 Ouside HA dependencies execpt portage are not tested.
-* Since i use Gentoo mostly on servers i do not use systemd.
+* Since i use Gentoo mostly on servers i do not use systemd, even the most important reason to run gentoo is that you are NOT forced to run this crap.
-* I prefer an own profile based on "amd64/17.0/no-multilib", with python-3.6.5 set as default target, also 2.7 is installed on my test server, will try 3.7 as soon it is marked as stable in portage.
+* I prefer an own profile based on "amd64/17.0/no-multilib", with python-3.6.5 set as default target (plannig to upgrade to 3.6.8 soon), also 2.7.15 is installed on my test server, will try 3.7.x as soon it is marked as stable in portage.

 ### Licenses